 This component of the programme provides you, as a student teacher, with the context in which you will be able to integrate the theoretical components of courses with the practical reality of teaching.

-You will be mentored by a mentor teacher (associate teacher) who will be responsible for the day-to-day supervision of your professional practice.
+You will be mentored by an associate/mentor teacher who will be responsible for the day-to-day supervision of your professional experience.
 A university mentor (college lecturer) will work in partnership with the mentor teacher to support your professional learning.
 You will experience, as appropriate to the ITE programme you are enrolled in, a variety of placements over the length of your programme with different age groups and different types of educational settings.
 This may be within early childhood centres, kōhunga, primary schools and kura in bilingual and/or immersion contexts, intermediate and/or secondary schools.

 In this strand you will develop and extend knowledge, skills and attitude essential to becoming a creative, skilled and reflective professional.
 Understand what is required to establish relationships to work effectively with children, families/whānau, other teachers, the community and government agencies.
-You will develop and extend knowledge and improve skills through progressive teaching experiences (practicum).
+You will develop and extend knowledge and improve skills through progressive professional experiences.

-Throughout this professional experience and engagement in other courses you will be expected to demonstrate a bicultural approach by using Te Reo Māori and reflecting your understandings of Te Ao Māori and tikanga Māori which you will gain from elective papers.
+Throughout this professional experience and engagement in other courses you will be expected to demonstrate a bicultural approach by using Te Reo Māori and reflecting your understandings of Te Ao Māori and tikanga Māori which you will gain during your programme of study.

 In the Te Pōkai Mātauranga o te Ao Rua programme, there will also be specific development of key concepts and understanding within te Ao Māori – with an emphasis on Tikanga, Whakapapa, Purākau and Whakatauki in a range of contexts.

-From 2022, the initial teacher education (ITE) programmes offered by the University of Otago College of Education meet the Teaching Council of Aotearoa New Zealand requirement for 120 days of professional practice/professional experience in schools/centres for a three-year programme and 80 days for a one-year programme.
+The BTchg programmes meet the Teaching Council of Aotearoa New Zealand requirement for 120 days of professional practice/professional experience in schools/centres for a three-year programme.

 Early Childhood Education